Your Basket

 The native people of Australia considered eucalyptus to be an ancient remedy, naming it “kina” (which means “cure-all”) due to the wide range of benefits it offered.

-During the First World War, eucalyptus oil benefits also came to the fore, with the oil being used to manage the spread of influenza and meningitis amongst soldiers in the trenches.
+During the First World War, the oils' benefits also came to the fore, with the oil being used to manage the spread of influenza and meningitis amongst soldiers in the trenches.

 Whilst researchers are still exploring the benefits provided by the oil’s expectorant properties, that has not prevented it from becoming a household favourite.